-There is considerable discussion regarding the property industry, residential in particular, and what's going to happen.
+There is a considerable discussion regarding the property industry, residential in particular, and what's going to happen.

 Any downward movement could disaffect small businesses that use properties they own as security for their loans from the bank.

-Also any upward movement in interest rates could lead to an increase in insolvencies for businesses who are holding on but not doing much better than that.
+Also any upward movement in interest rates could lead to an increase in insolvencies for businesses that are holding on but not doing much better than that.

 All businesses should have a working budget, cash flow and business plan to preempt any possible blip that may occur and recommend you contact us to discuss this further.

 Remember turnover is vanity, profit is sanity but cash is reality"